 - Producers with Hail Insurance may cancel their coverage and receive a refund of a portion or all of their hail premium, as set forth in the Short Date Cancellation Table (on opposite side).
-This provision allows producers to cancel Hail Insurance for acres that suffer an early season loss due to conditions such as frost or excess moisture that makes the crop non-viable.
+This provision allows producers to cancel Hail Insurance for acres that suffer an early season loss due to conditions that makes the crop non-viable, such as frost or excess moisture.

 - Producers who make an annual Hail Insurance application may cancel their Hail Insurance for any reason, provided no hail losses were paid on these acres and the crop was not harvested or put to an alternate use.

 - Producers participating in CHIO can only cancel Hail Insurance if the acres are non-viable and have been appraised by MASC and subsequently destroyed.

 - Crops that are harvested or put to alternate use are not eligible for a short date cancellation.

 - Acres destroyed as part of a reseed or Stage 1 claim (prior to June 20) are not charged premiums under CHIO unless there was a payable hail claim prior to destruction.

 - In order to receive a Hail Insurance indemnity, there must be sufficient crop production potential prior to the occurence of the loss.